qxoko/August/README.md

 August is _the_ Fountain package for Sublime Text.
 It brings useful writing tools, offers a simple, customisable and distraction-free workflow, and leaves some of the more annoying "features" of other markup packages on the cutting room floor.

-If you're a Fountainhead user, or have written themes for it, you'll be pleased to know August's syntax definition is fully compatible.
+If you're a Fountainhead user, or have written themes for it, you'll be pleased to know August's syntax definition is fully compatible, with a [couple of additions](#syntax-reference).

 August's installation, syntax names and settings files all use the namespace `August`, to (mostly) prevent conflicts with other or older packages you might want to keep using.